 Fair warning.
-Reading The Science of Volleyball Practice Development and Drill Design.
-It’s a VERY technical, academic type of book.
+The Science of Volleyball Practice Development and Drill Design is a VERY technical, academic type of book.
 There’s a lot of interesting information, but it’s not a light read.
 Author Edward Spooner coached at a variety of levels.
 He seems to have spent most of his career in JUCO volleyball, though.

 The first part